sotnir/NENAH-BIDS/dMRI/README.md

 ```

 Inputs: The FOD from csd.sh `csd-dhollander_wm_norm_space-anat.mif.gz`, the 5TT image `5tt_space-anat.mif.gz` and the gmwm mask `5tt_space-anat_gmwmi.mif.gz` from 5tt.sh.
-Outputs: The streamlines file `whole_brain_10M_space-anat.tck` together with the SIFT/SIFT2 filtering, a file with only 10% streamlines for visualisation and the SIFT proportionality coefficient (mu) as a text file in `derivatives/dMRI/sub-ID/anat/tractography`.
+Outputs: The streamlines file `whole_brain_10M_space-anat.tck` together with the SIFT/SIFT2 filtering, a file with only 10% streamlines for visualisation and the SIFT proportionality coefficient (mu) as a text file in `derivatives/dMRI/sub-ID/anat/tractography` (or the dwi-folder if done in diffusion space).

 ```
 tractography